ADBeta/MIDIPad/README.md

 FLStudio or Ableton etc.

 ## Dependancies & How To Use

-* rtmidi-python
-* simpleaudio

-Run MIDIPad with python3, the port can be set via the MIDIPad.py file or via command line list and select.

 You will need to copy some sample files to a directory called "samples" : kick.wav